Giuliani’s Three Most Guilty-Sounding Statements From Sunday Morning

 Trump lawyer Rudy Giuliani, last seen celebrating his birthday by being booed at Yankee Stadium, appeared on ABC’s “This Week” with George Stephanopolous Sunday morning.
 And, as is his wont, he did not do his client many favors during his typically freewheeling performance.
 Instead, he mostly made the president sound very guilty.
-His three most damning arguments, below:
+His three most (unintentionally) damning arguments, below:

 1) Most of what Trump did was probably legal